aysha321/Contact_list_app/README.md

 handleSubmit: Function to add a new contact.

 Pages/EditContact/EditContact.js :-
-contactList: Array of contacts to be displayed. nameRef, emailRef, numberRef: useRef references for input fields.
+contact list: Array of contacts to be displayed. nameRef, emailRef, numberRef: useRef references for input fields.
 handleClear: Function to reset input fields.
 handleSubmit: Function to edit an existing contact.

-Instructions :-
+Instructions:-
 Clone the repository and navigate to the project directory.
 Run npm install to install the project dependencies.
 Run npm start to start the development server.